 If you have employees, there are federal tax requirements for what you must pay and the forms you have to file.
 These employment taxes include Social Security and Medicare taxes, federal income tax withholding, and federal unemployment (FUTA) tax.
 In all states, businesses must pay state workers’ compensation insurance and unemployment insurance taxes.

 The federal government taxes businesses that manufacture or sell certain products.
 You may also have to pay this tax in other situations, including if your business uses various types of equipment, facilities, or other products.
 Learn about federal excise tax requirements and the forms you must file.

-Each of the 50 states have different definitions of what property is taxable.
+Each state has a different definition of what property is taxable.
 Some states collect property tax from businesses in commercial real estate locations.
-Certain states also collect property tax for business assets, such as vehicles, computer equipment, and peripherals.
+Others also collect property tax for business assets, such as vehicles, computer equipment, and peripherals.
 The amount of tax you pay is calculated by the total value of the property or on a certain percentage of the value.
 Search for property tax requirements in your state.

 Sales and Use Tax

-States may impose a tax on the sale of goods and services.
+States may tax the sale of goods and services.
 Check whether your business has to register to pay and/or collect sales tax in your state.
 Exclusions in sales tax often include food, clothing, medicine, newspapers, and utilities.